Some retailers can expect to make up to 50% of their annual revenue during the six weeks of 'peak sales season'.

 Card-not-present fraud is increasing.
 Over 30% of retailers say they've experienced first-party misuse, account takeover fraud and identity theft in the past year.

-When it comes to first-party misuse (also known as "friendly fraud" or “chargeback fraud”) and the resulting chargebacks,
+When it comes to first-party misuse (also known as "friendly fraud" or “chargeback fraud”) and the resulting chargebacks, merchants reported double-digit increases post-COVID.
+Compounding these issues is the fact criminal gangs have latched onto the potential to exploit the chargeback system.

 Some retailers are more at risk than others.
 Examples include those selling high-value goods that are easily resold, gaming retailers that have seen a sudden influx of new customers and gambling sites where disgruntled players try to recoup their losses improperly through the payment card dispute channels.

 The link between sales volume and fraud means retailers must be on the ball when peak sales season hits.
-For starters, more fraud equals lower profit: on average,
+For starters, more fraud equals lower profit: on average, ecommerce retailers lose 3.6% of their revenue to payment fraud every year.

 At the same time, regulation puts card issuers under more pressure to dispute payers’ chargeback requests without investigating cases in the first instance.
 Consequently, they are taking a more punitive approach to retailers with high levels of fraud and chargebacks.
 Shoppers are also becoming sensitive to fraud and scams, putting more value on trust at the checkout.